 Safety

-Journalists are in greater physical danger than ever since the Russian invasion in late February 2022.
-They are often deliberately targeted by military fire despite displaying “Press” identification, and the number of reporters killed or injured has risen steadily.
-Before the war, they were sometimes the targets of physical violence, mainly during protests.
-Cyberattacks, breaches of the confidentiality of sources and restriction on access to information were also matters of concern.
+Since the Russian invasion in February 2022, journalists’s safety has been threatened more than ever.
+They are sometimes deliberately targeted by military fire despite displaying their “Press” identification, and the list of reporters injured or killed and media outlets badly damaged by airstrikes has continued to rise.
+Before the war, journalists were sometimes the targets of physical violence, mainly during protests.
+Finally, cyberattacks, breaches of the confidentiality of sources and restriction on access to information are also matters of concern.